vwkd/monarch/README.md

 resulting value to the unused variable `_` and as a result of the sequence returns `p`, effectively discarding the trailing spaces.

-### `skip`
+### `skipTrailing` and `skipLeading`

-The `skip` method is a convenient shorthand when you need to skip the result of the next parser.
-We can rewrite the `token` parser from the previous section as
+The `skipTrailing` method is a convenient shorthand when you need to ignore the result of the next parser.
+Similarly `skipLeading` allows you to ignore the result of the previous parser.
+We can rewrite the `token` parser from the previous section as follows:
-follows:

 ```ts
 /**